IHE/ITI.SeR/SeR.md

 `<Decision>`.
 The Authorization Decisions Manager shall associate codes to the result as described below:

-- Permit: if a valid authorization decision exists allowing the disclosure of the requested clinical data item to the Requester Entity.
+- Permit: if a valid Authorization Decision exists allowing the disclosure of the requested clinical data item to the Requester Entity.
-- Deny: if no valid authorization decisions exist for the identified Document/Requester Entity, or if authorization decision does not allow disclosure of the Document to the Requester Entity.
+- Deny: if no valid Authorization Decisions exist for the identified Document/Requester Entity, or if Authorization Decision does not allow disclosure of the Document to the Requester Entity.
-- Indeterminate: if the Authorization Decisions Manager cannot discover if authorization decisions are granted (e.g., internal Errors, or DB unreachable for network problems, ...).
+- Indeterminate: if the Authorization Decisions Manager cannot discover if Authorization Decisions are granted (e.g., internal Errors, or DB unreachable for network problems, ...).
 - NotApplicable: if access to the requested clinial data item is not managed by the Authorization Decisions Manager.
 If the Authorization Decisions Manager cannot determine if the Requester Entity can access the clinical data item requested.